 - 1 tablespoon minced garlic

 - 1/2 teaspoon grated ginger

-- Using a kitchen glove, mix everything well by hand until the cabbage pieces are well coated with the gochugaru mix.
-Place in an airtight container or a jar, pressing down hard to remove air pockets.
-Leave it out in room temperature for half a day or so.
+- Place in an airtight container or a jar, pressing down hard to remove air pockets.
+Leave it out in room temperature for half a day or overnight.
 Then, refrigerate.